bkhelifi/CADS_2024/Advanced_handson/README.md

 OFF observations, spectral modeling/fitting with overlapping sources, confidence calculation, flux points extraction and use of likelihood profiles

-Made by XXXX (lab, city).
-Location : room XXX, Observatoire de Meudon
+Made by Atreyee Sinha (UCM, Madrid).
+Location : room CIAS, Observatoire de Meudon

 Link to the notebook.